Anonscholar/anonscholar.github.io/_pages/about.md

   - Personality type - INFP-M [but](https://en.wikipedia.org/wiki/Myers-Briggs_Type_Indicator#Criticism).
   - I like open source stuff a lot and hope to contribute soon myself.
-  - I am pretty soft-hearted and get sad over fiction a lot.
+  - I am a pretty soft-hearted guy and get sad over fiction a lot.
   - I like manga too!
 I usually read school romance, slice of life stuff or punpun these days.
 Yes, both, I don't know why.

 If you find something common here, hit me up on discord at *anon_scholar*.